 In creating a document, the first thing you have to do is plan what you’re going to write and what tool you want to use.
 Microsoft has several user-friendly programs to help you achieve this.
 While most computers no longer have them pre-installed, you can still go use their online site to create your documents.
 Just follow these steps to creating documents on Microsoft Word.

 1. Identify What Kind of Document You Want to Make

 The first step is deciding what kind of document you want to make.
-Whether it’s a proposal for a business or project, a resume to apply for your dream job, or simply to document your daily life, it all starts with a blank page.
+Whether it’s a proposal for a business or a project report, , or simply to document your daily life, it all starts with a blank page.
 When you decide what document you want to create, just click ‘new’ on the document icon.

 2. Selecting Your Template

 You certainly have the option to create a new document but you also have the option of choosing your template.
 One of the advantages it has over a blank document is that it’s already prepared for you to simply edit.
 You can also just use templates as a reference if you really want to just make a document of your own.

 With your template at hand, we can begin writing on your document.
 The interface is quite simple so you should have little to no trouble.
 If your template is a ready-made template then you won’t have much to change apart from your content.
 However, if your document is from scratch then don’t worry too much about the format.
 Just use the reference you have and don’t forget to observe the following: the font style, size, color, and spacing.

 If you’re making a data sheet and you require tables or an image then what you can do is click on the ‘Insert’ option in the toolbar.
 There you can create your charts, tables, insert your images, or attach links.

 5. Proofreading Your Content